 Yeah, that's right.

-A union between a man and a woman, but it's the conservative media that doesn't want to grant this as a civil rights.
+Marriage, it has been defined traditionally as, you know, a union between a man and a woman, but it's the conservative media that doesn't want to grant this as a civil right.

-Not a civil right, it's a contractual agreement.
+It's a contractual agreement.

 Inevitable.

-Here's the C-span bite.
+Here's the C-SPAN bite.

-This is where I have now crossed over a straight political analyst to a celebrity who makes news.
+This is where I have now crossed over from a straight political analyst to a celebrity who makes news.

-She, I don't know if she still is, but she used to be on the Fox show on Saturday that analyzed how the media did their jobs on stories the previous week.
+Scanlon and the panelist, American University Professor Jane Hall, she don't know if she still is, but she used to be on the Fox show on Saturday that analyzed how the media did their jobs on stories the previous week.

-News from the both celebrity and political world, Rush Limbaugh, gay marriage is inevitable.
+News from the both celebrity and political world.

 It's more and more common.